Sampadasj/predictive_maintenance_project-/README.md

 tool wear [min]: Tool wear values are dependent on the product quality variants, where H/M/L add 5/3/2 minutes of tool wear, respectively.

 'machine failure' label: Indicates whether the machine has failed in this particular data point for any of the following failure modes.

+#Features
+Target : Failure or Not

+Failure Type : Type of Failure